-In its Financial Plan updates for 2007-08, the Division of the Budget introduced a revised reporting format which provided a new "operating budget" (spending for current operations) and "capital budget" (long-term capital investment) presentation.
-The State Funds operating budget comprises the General Fund and other State supported activities financed by dedicated revenues in State Special Revenue funds, as well as Debt Service funds accounting for the payment of debt service on all State long-term debt.
+In its Financial Plan updates for FY 2008, the Division of the Budget introduced a revised reporting format which provided a new "operating budget" (spending for current operations) and "capital budget" (long-term capital investment) presentation.
+The State Operating Funds budget comprises the General Fund and other State supported activities financed by dedicated revenues in State Special Revenue funds, as well as Debt Service funds accounting for the payment of debt service on all State long-term debt.
 All capital spending, regardless of financing source, is included in the Capital budget.

-By distinguishing between the two types of spending and capturing all State funds in the operating category, this approach provides a more up-to-date view of the budget than the traditional, more simplistic focus on General Fund/All Funds spending.
+By distinguishing between the two types of spending and capturing all State funds in the operating category, this approach provides a useful modern view of the budget in contrast to the traditional, more simplistic focus on General Fund/All Funds spending.